-Come and enjoy a night of storytelling and Deaf Culture.
+Enjoy a night of storytelling and ASL Culture.
 Laugh with Keith as he takes you on a hilarious "visual" journey to describe his childhood experiences.
 Come learn about the Deaf and Hearing Worlds and how they often clash with the help of a mischievous child of deaf adults…

 Keith Wann is an acclaimed American Sign Language (ASL) performing artist who has been captivating and amusing audiences with his controlled chaos and total pandemonium comedy explosions on stage, often leaving his laughing audiences gasping for breath.
 Wann has quickly established a reputation for his wacky, off-the-wall stories that ring true with CODAs everywhere and are equally funny for other members of the Deaf community.

 Born hearing to Deaf parents in California, Keith grew up living in both the hearing and Deaf worlds, and has been able to create unique perspectives on the ways of both worlds.
 This has evolved into a one-man show, “Watching Two Worlds Collide,” which takes a humorous, almost shocking, look at both worlds.

 Keith Wann has been performing since 2002, starting with a Sign Language Improv group "ICEWORM", and then in 2004 his solo career quickly took off due to several parody music videos going viral.
 Through the years Keith has continued to tour with his own solo show and producing an ASL Comedy Tour event with other comedians.
 Viral videos are still being uploaded to his various social media outlets which comment on his childhood, going to church, and being with his family.

 “The world needs more laughter.
 I grew up on traditional ASL storytellers and wanted to see a change in ASL comedy.
 I wanted to show that comedy could be presented in ASL, the entire body, and facial grammar.
 I also wanted to include some music skits to show obvious clashes of the two worlds.”